 The largest competition of its kind in Canada, Breakthru is the only time that NBIF invests in an idea.
 If your product or service is already fully-developed and you and your team are investment-ready, you may be eligible for an investment now through our Startup Investment Fund.

 Breakthru starts with a call for proposals in the form of an application, 60-second video pitch, and executive summary.
 In this section you can link your video pitch only.
 A fully completed application is also required.
-You can access the application in the Participant Handbook section below.
+You can access the application in the next section, and be sure to review the Breakthru Participant Handbook section below.

-Entries that meet the eligibility criteria proceed to the Breakthru Boot Camp, and end with the submission of a business plan.
+Entries that meet the eligibility criteria proceed to the Breakthru Boot Camp in January 2015, and end with the submission of a business plan.
 Each plan is reviewed internally and finalists are chosen.
-Finalists make a presentation to the Breakthru Selection Committee of entrepreneurs, NBIF representatives, and other venture capitalists.
+Finalists make a presentation to the Breakthru Selection Committee of entrepreneurs in March 2015, NBIF representatives, and other venture capitalists.
 All participants are required to read and understand the Breakthru Participant Handbook before entering the competition.
 In it you will find all of the information you need about how to enter, fees, competition rules, what you’ll need to send to us and when.
 All entries must include a fully completed application.

 Individuals and teams can enter Breakthru.
 To participate in the competition, submissions must demonstrate the following: